Sts. Peter and Paul Greek Orthodox Church

 Please note that Holy Communion and other sacraments are reserved for baptized/chrismated Orthodox Christians in good-standing.
 Please contact Fr.
 John if you have any questions.

-In order to protect our icons and liturgical items, please blot or remove any lip products before venerating icons and before approaching for Holy Communion.
+Please blot or remove any lip products before venerating icons and before approaching for Holy Communion to protect our liturgical items.

 Visitations: If you or a loved one need hospital or long-term care, please call the church office to schedule a visit from Fr.
 John.